cocept/cocept/blog/_posts/2016-05-25-seo-for-managers.markdown

 The itemtype tag tells a search engine what kind of "Thing" this element represents.
 In this case it's an article.

 It could also be a person, organisation, game, flight, the list goes on.
-For the geeks among you, [here IS that list](https://schema.org/docs/full.html), curtesy of [schema.org](http://schema.org).
+For the geeks among you, [here IS that list](https://schema.org/docs/full.html), courtesy of [schema.org](http://schema.org).

 ### Social Media Links